LowLevelMahn/AlbertoMarnetto_restunts/readme.md

 Restunts can be debugged with Turbo Debugger inside DOSBox.
-In orger to do that, the target program must be built with debug symbols, which is possible by setting the option `/DCONFIG=debug` when calling make (see paragraph “Debugging symbols” above).
+In orger to do that, the target program must be built with debug symbols, which is possible by setting the option `CONFIG=debug` when calling make (see paragraph “Debugging symbols” above).

 The DOSBox debugging environment is an extension of the build environment